Windows 10: replace it quickly by an easy and free (no cost) Linux

 OK, but which Linux?

-Windows 7 and 8.x machines are of course elderly.
-That limits the choice, because the system requirements of most Linux varieties have increased over time.
+Some Windows 10 machines are of course elderly.
+That might limit the choice, because the system requirements of most Linux varieties have increased over time.

-The best choice is probably the lightweight Linux Mint 22 Xfce, which will receive security updates until May, 2029.
+The best choice for weak Windows 10 machines is probably the lightweight Linux Mint 22.3 Xfce, which will receive security updates until May, 2029.
 It's complete out of the box and has a menu that resembles Windows 7.

-Note: burning the iso file on a disk, must be done in a special way.
+Note: You can create a bootable USB stick with e.g. Balena Etcher.
+You can even burn it on a DVD; note that burning the iso file on a DVD, must be done in a special way.

 Your Microsoft Office may have died as well